ThorMortensen/cpp/README.md

 <a id="markdown-c-stuff" name="c-stuff"></a>
 ### C++ stuff

-- [ ] Add address sanitizer and just all sanitizer to project and CMake .
+- [ ] Add address sanitizer and just all sanitizer to project and CMake.
+- [ ] Add fuzzer test.
+- [ ] Add unit test.
+- [ ] Add DevOps.

 <a id="markdown-extensions-for-vs-code" name="extensions-for-vs-code"></a>
 ### Extensions for VS code